Your World Expands Through What You Perceive

 “He’s always cheating.”

-``He prioritizes commitments to his friends and tends to neglect me.''
+“He prioritizes plans with his friends and tends to neglect me.”

-If you think about this, ``It's the way it is because you recognize it that way, right?''
+If you think about this, “It’s that way because you perceive it that way, right?”

 “He’s very popular with girls, and it worries me.” → “I perceive him as being very popular with girls.”